papis/papis/doc/source/quick_guide.rst

 .. code:: bash

-    wget https://www.gutenberg.org/files/28233/28233-pdf.pdf -O principia.pdf
+    curl https://www.gutenberg.org/files/28233/28233-pdf.pdf -o principia.pdf
     papis add principia.pdf \
         --set author "Isaac Newton" \
         --set title "Principia Mathematica"

-First, we download the file with ``wget``.
+First, we download the file with ``curl``.
 We then run ``papis add`` with the filename as the first argument and two instances of the ``--set`` option to manually set the ``author`` and ``title`` (the ``papis add`` command is split over multiple lines with ``\`` just so it displays better in this guide).